rharp/DrupalGovCon2018/apps/v1/README.md

  Now that we have added all the required packages, we need to configure webpack so it knows what to do!

  Here we will define the `version` folder we would like to build from to start with, if ever you would like to build from a different version folder this is where you will change it.

- The `entry` point will be the base component file we will be building from.
-In this case we will always point it to `App.js`.

  From here we will pass the javascript and any css files through a series of transformations.
 We are going to be including any javascript not in node_modules and passing it through babel.
 Then any css not in node_modules then passing it through style-loader and css-loader.
 The files it will be transforming will be any file included in our components.